-The CEED/ASEE may present one or two of these awards each year to Division members (past or present) who have made sustained, honorable and meritorious contributions to the promotion of the philosophy and practice of cooperative education in engineering and technology.
+The CEED/ASEE may present one award every other year to Division members (past or present) who have made sustained, honorable and meritorious contributions to the promotion of the philosophy and practice of cooperative education in engineering and technology.
 Instituted in 1979, this award honors Alvah K. Borman, Dean of Graduate Placement Services, Northeastern University, for his numerous outstanding contributions to engineering cooperative education over many years, including the founding and editorship of the CEED Newsbrief from 1969 until his death ten years later.

 NATURE OF THE AWARD

-The award is a framed certificate signed by the chairman of the CEED/ASEE and the president of the ASEE and a handsome wooden plaque with engraved lettering on brass.
-There is also a $1,000 honorarium.
-It is presented at an Awards Banquet at the annual CIEC.
+The award is a framed certificate and a plaque.
+There is also a $750.00 honorarium.
+It is presented at the Awards Banquet at the annual CIEC.

 Nominees for the award must be active members of CEED/ASEE or have been members during their professional lives.
-Persons nominated should have made clearly outstanding contributions to the advancement of Engineering Cooperative Education over a significant period of time as evidenced by leadership positions held in the Division, publications in the cooperative education field, or other significant and related activities.
-This includes, but is not limited to, contributions to CEED, Universities, and Industry.
-Attendance at the CEED Awards Banquet to receive the award in person is required, unless extenuating circumstances are present.
+Individuals nominated should have made outstanding contributions to the advancement of Engineering Cooperative Education over a significant period of time as evidenced by leadership positions held in the Division, publications in the cooperative education field, or other significant and related activities.
+This includes, but is not limited to, contributions to CEED, universities, and Industry.
+Attendance at the CEED Awards Banquet to receive the award in-person is required, unless extenuating circumstances are present.

 Nominators must be active members of CEED/ASEE or have been members during their professional lives.
 Nominations shall be considered solely on the basis of information submitted by the nominator.
 The nomination process is now online.